-Section 2.3 Here is the plan service area for HealthSun MediMax
+Section 2.3 Here is the plan service area for HealthSun MediMax (HMO)

-Although Medicare is a Federal program, HealthSun MediMax is available only to individuals who live in our plan service area.
-To remain a member of our plan, you must continue to reside in the plan service area.
-The service area is described below:
+Although Medicare is a Federal program, HealthSun MediMax (HMO) is available only to individuals who live in our plan service area.
+To remain a member of our plan, must continue to reside in the plan service area.
+The service area is described below.

-Our service area for HealthSun MediMax includes these counties in Florida:
+Our service area includes these counties in Florida:

-Miami-Dade and Broward County
+- Miami-Dade county - Broward county